-Guided by NVC’s mission, vision, objectives, and goals, IT undertakes numerous strategic initiatives.
-The current process for prioritizing technology initiatives begins with PEP and/or the annual unit plans (Schedule E request form), followed by the subsequent request forms posted on the IT web site (see below).
-Additionally technology initiatives may emerge up through DITC, CORE, or TEC.
+Guided by NVC's mission, vision, objectives and goals, IT undertakes numerous strategic initiatives.
+The current process for prioritizing technology initiatives begins with the PEP and/or the annual unit plans (Schedule E request form), followed by the subsequent request forms posted on the IT web site (see below).
+Additionally, technology initiatives may emerge up through DITC, CORE, or TEC.

 Units complete Schedule E with technology needs.
-Smaller items like new/additional software, computers, phones, and printers, are reviewed and would be included in campus-wide bulk purchasing based on priorities and available funding.
+Smaller items like new/additional software, computers, phones, and printers, would be included campus-wide bulk purchase based on priorities and available funds.
 Larger initiatives would move to phase 2 and be reviewed by the appropriate committee.
-For example a new instructional lab would go through DITC, a new Datatel module through CORE, and so on.
+For example a new instructional lab would go through DITC, a new module through CORE, and so on.
 TEC developed several criteria based on urgency, compliance, cost, benefit, need, etc. If the initiative makes it to phase 3, TEC then takes recommendations to president’s cabinet for review/approval and through the senates if necessary.